www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2025-02-25-t59-port-shell-project-to-java-and-the-network-worker.md

                    * [x] Ensure that `.m2` is persisted.
                * [x] Speed up volume mounting on Podman just like it is done on the live server.
                * [x] Reset repo by default, in order to avoid pull conflicts or exit if pull does not work.
-               * [x] Remote bootstrapping should be done via Java port as well, but the bootstrap script itself stays a shell script.
                * [x] Build software.
                * [x] Execute tests.
-               * [ ] Stabilize Java port regarding script and dockerfile generation.
                * [x] Commit test results to network log.
                * [x] Push network log. -> The commits are pulled by the test triggerer instead, so that access tokens do not have to be stored on each test server for Codeberg.
-               * [ ] Fix the test's hostname written into the Network Log.
+               * [x] Fix the test's hostname written into the Network Log.
 It is currently incorrect, as it is the hostname of the Podman container, which is a random string.
 This needs to be parsed from the network worker arguments.
-               * [ ] Improve logging by stating why something is executed.
+               * [x] Improve logging by stating why something is executed.
+               * [x] Remote bootstrapping should be done via the Java port as well, but the bootstrap script itself stays a shell script.
+               * [x] Move bootstrapping execution into container, in order to minimize initial server requirements.
+                 -> The bootstrapping was already executed inside a container, the initial bootstrapping just needs to be moved into the Java prot.
+                 See `Remote bootstrapping should be done via the Java port as well, but the bootstrap script itself stays a shell script.`.
+               * [x] Stabilize Java port regarding script and dockerfile generation.
+                   * [x] Do not use muteable variables.
+                   * [x] Generate one execution script, if possible, order to simplify execution.
+                   * [x] Split local and remote execution into 2 distinct scripts.
            * [ ] Execute remote test without requiring continues connection during the test.
              Currently, a connection abort stops the remote test as well.
              This feature was present in the past before the Network Worker existed.